ibm-cloud-docs/assistant/logs-intro.md

 # Improve your skill
 {: #logs-intro}

-The Improve component of {{site.data.keyword.conversationshort}} provides a history of conversations between users and a deployed assistant.
+The Analytics page of {{site.data.keyword.conversationshort}} provides a history of conversations between users and a deployed assistant.
 You can use this history to improve how your assistants understand and respond to user requests.
 {: shortdesc}

 Use the tool to do the following things: